818 Fort Salonga Road W., Northport, NY 11768

 (631) 651 - 5001

 The floor is wood.
 There is a full-height counter, tables and banquettes.
 Space is a bit tight in the main dining area.
 The area to the right is roomier.

-A single, handicapped-accessible restroom is located to the rear of the counter.
-It is a bit tight to get into and tight inside.
+A single, "handicapped-accessible" restroom is located to the rear of the counter.
+It is a tight to get into and tight inside.
 There is a much larger, single-occupancy, handicapped-accessible restroom in the dining area on the right.

 Location of handicapped entrance: main entrance

 Doors: double doors, small entryway, then single door

 Number of floors: one